Gabriellopess/GSheetAPI/README.md

-# apiPrepiChallenge
+# GSheetsAPI
-API developed in Django + DRF for Prepi Challenge.
+API developed in Django + DRF and linking informations to a Google Sheets.

 # Project Setup step-by-step:
 ## 1. Initializing the virtual enviroment in project directory: